 Urinary urgency, frequency, dysuria or foul-smelling urine are the characteristics of Cystitis or infection of the lower urinary tract (bladder).
 Severe or systemic symptoms, including fever, back pain, flank pain or vomiting are generally remains associated with the pyelonephritis, or infection of the upper urinary tract.
 These symptoms are often absent or difficult to identify in infants and young children.
-UTI be considered in any infant or child aged between 2 months and 2 years presenting with fever with no identifiable source of infection, recommended by the American Academy of Pediatrics (AAP).
-Irritability, poor feeding, vomiting or failure to thrive also can be the symptoms along with the fever shown by the infants and young children with UTI whereas, regression to urinary incontinence in previously toilettrained children, prolonged fever, suprapubic tenderness or significant abdominal pain may be the symptoms in toddlers and young children.
+Irritability, poor feeding, vomiting or failure to thrive also can be the symptoms along with the fever shown by the infants and young children with UTI whereas, regression to urinary incontinence in previously toilet-trained children, prolonged fever, suprapubic tenderness or significant abdominal pain may be the symptoms in toddlers and young children.
 Ascending infections may result in bacteraemia in severe situations and present as the systemic inflammatory response syndrome or overt urosepsis.
 The presence of the systemic inflammatory response syndrome along with the evidence of an infectious aetiology is called urosepsis.